 Students may be unaware of the biases that affect them, or they may express them quite deliberately.
-In either case, faculty members who suspect that course evaluations reflect such bias should not hesitate to speak with their department chair, their dean or the director of DCAL.
+In either case, faculty members who suspect that course evaluations reflect such bias should not hesitate to speak with their department chair, their dean, or DCAL staff.

-Averages do not always tell a useful story.
-Imagine an extreme case in which 24 out of 30 students chose "Excellent" and 6 chose "Poor."
-The resulting average or mean would be 1.8.
+Averages do not always tell a useful story without considering the median.
+Imagine an extreme case in which 24 out of 30 students rated a course "Excellent" and 6 rated it "Poor."
+The resulting average or mean would be 1.8 or "Very Good."
 The 6 dissatisfied students severely affect the average.
 By computing the median, however, you will get another picture.
 To compute the median, arrange all the scores from highest to lowest and select the middle score.
-This is the median.
 (If there is no middle score, then average the two in the middle.)
 In our extreme case, then, the median would be 1 or "Excellent."
 So the average tells one story, and the median tells another.
 You want to know that six students were pretty dissatisfied and think of ways to address that, but you also want to see that for most of the students, the course was "Excellent."
 Because the summary reports both mean and median you get a look at both stories.

 This first section of the evaluation response contains useful information about the students who completed evaluations for your course.
 This information may help you determine whether the course attracted the students you expected.
-Were they mostly sophomores or seniors or a mix?
+Were they mostly sophomores, or seniors, or a mix?
 Were most of them trying to satisfy a requirement?
 These factors may influence how you understand the evaluations that follow and they may even prompt you to think about planning for different constituencies.

 Students who report high attendance rates and ten or more hours per week spent on your course were probably highly engaged by your course.
 The grade expectations they report may help you compare your sense of their achievement to theirs.
 The grades LP (low pass), P (pass) and HP (high pass) are used in graduate level courses.
 Students who take the course for CT (credit) only or under an NRO (non-recording option) agreement may have significantly different perspectives on the course than those who took it for a grade.
 All of this information can be useful in future course planning and adjustments.

 4. I was intellectually engaged in the course.
 John Dewey once said, "We don't learn from experience; we learn from reflecting on experience."
-Students feel most engaged in learning when they have lots of opportunities and promptings to reflect on the content of your course.
+Students feel most engaged in learning when they have lots of opportunities and prompts to reflect on the content of your course.
 Instead of asking students if they have questions, assume they do and ask them what questions they have.
 Ask them to formulate new questions and re-formulate old ones.
 Provide plenty of motivation for reflection and self-assessment and allow time for it to be done well.
 If your course is a large lecture course keeping students actively engaged can be particularly challenging, but many teachers do this successfully every term.
 The people at DCAL can help you meet those challenges efficiently.

 7. The assignments reinforced my understanding of the course material.
 Whether the assignment is a paper, a problem set or a lab report, we should make explicit what learning goals we expect the assignment to help students achieve.
 Is it about memorizing details? mastering a disciplinary discourse? learning methods of research or procedures?
 Generally an assignment has more than one learning goal in mind.
 Make these explicit on the assignment sheet or in the syllabus.
 Sometimes it makes sense to include a set of rubrics by which you will assess how well the assignment has been done.

 8-10.
 Free text responses.
 For most of us, these are the most difficult parts to understand in a course evaluation, because students sometimes offer contradictory responses and suggestions.
 These contradictions tempt us to think such evaluations are meaningless, but they are not.
 One student's favorite reading may well seem dispensable to another; that actually makes sense because they are different!
-Here are some helpful tips about reading these comments:

 Read and compare comments in one category at a time.
 Don't pay much attention to contradictory comments on your first reading, but be sure to take special note of any comment or suggestion that appears more than once.